JadaDev/public_scripts/Sanctuary_PvP_Area_Zone/README.md

->Made by JadaDev Added Areas Also [ DO NOT REMOVE CREDITS ]
+>Made by JadaDev Added Areas & Zones Also [ DO NOT REMOVE CREDITS ]
 >
 >Sanctuary Zones & Areas works on all
 >